Dirichlet domains for Anosov subgroups: Introduction

-Theorem \ref{thm:infinitely-sided example} can be applied for instance to uniform lattices in $\SO(2,1)$ acting on $\mathcal{X}_3$.
-Such an example is Borel Anosov but admits Dirichlet-Selberg domains with infinitely many sides, demonstrating that Theorem \ref{thm:omega1-URU implies finitely-sided} cannot hold for Anosov subgroups in general.
+\begin{theorem}[{Theorem \ref{thm:InfiniteSided}}] Let $\Gamma$ be a lattice in $\SO(n,1)$, viewed as a subgroup of $\SL(n+1,\R)$.
+There exists $o \in \mathcal{X}_{n+1}$ such that the Dirichlet-Selberg domain $\DS_\Gamma(o) \cap \mathcal{X}_{n+1}$ has infinitely many sides. \end{theorem} Theorem \ref{thm:infinitely-sided example} can be applied for instance to uniform lattices in $\SO(2,1)$ acting on $\mathcal{X}_3$.
+Such an example is Borel Anosov but admits Dirichlet-Selberg domains with infinitely many sides, demonstrating that Corollary \ref{thm:omega1-URU implies finitely-sided} cannot hold for Anosov subgroups in general.
 In the proof we take the basepoint $o$ to be on the totally geodesic copy of hyperbolic space preserved by $\SO(n,1)$.
 We consider the intersection of $\mathcal{DS}_\Gamma(o)$ with the space of rank one lines, which can be naturally identified with $\mathbb{RP}^{n}$.
 Inside $\mathbb{RP}^{n}$ there is a projective hyperlane belonging to $\mathcal{DS}_\Gamma(o)$.
 For this special basepoint any bisector intersects the hyperplane in a codimension two subspace, see Figure \ref{fig:BissectorsSelberg}.

-This does not answer Question \ref{q:Do Anosov subgroups admit finite-sided domains} for these subgroups and one can ask the following: \begin{question} Let $\Gamma<\SO(2,1)$ be nonelementary convex cocompact.
+This does not exactly answer Question \ref{q:Do Anosov subgroups admit finite-sided domains} for these subgroups and one can ask the following: \begin{question} Let $\Gamma<\SO(2,1)$ be convex cocompact subgroup which is not virtually cyclic, and consider its natural action on $\mathcal{X}_3$ from the inclusion $\SO(2,1) < \SL(3,\R)$.
 Does there exist any $o \in \mathcal{X}_3$ such that $\DS_\Gamma(o)$ has finitely many sides? \end{question}

-On the other hand, we consider a condition which is generally \emph{stronger} than the Anosov property and ensures that every Dirichlet-Selberg domain is finite-sided.